Skip to Main Content

 Indiana College Core - Formerly Statewide Transfer General Education Core

-Indiana Wesleyan University participates voluntarily in the Indiana College Core program in order to serve students who begin their studies at other schools; however, we recognize significant benefit to completing general education courses at IWU, rather than elsewhere.
+Indiana Wesleyan University participates voluntarily in the Indiana College Core program in order to serve students who begin their studies at other schools; however, we recognize immeasurable benefit to completing general education courses at IWU, rather than elsewhere.
 The IWU general education curriculum is integrated with the Christian narrative of our relationship with God and his creation.
-It leads us to love God more fully and more deeply.
-“As an expression of the love of God, general education in the liberal arts has as its end the love of God, neighbor, self, and creation that leads to human flourishing and the flourishing of creation, developing students to pursue, engage, and apply God’s truth ever more effectively as Christ’s ambassadors of reconciliation in a broken world (2 Cor 5:17-20).”
-(Reconciling Truth Through Love: A Philosophy of General Education, IWU College of Arts and Sciences, 2014)
+It leads us to love God and others more fully and more deeply.
+As stated above and ingrained in our philosophy of general education, “As an expression of the love of God, general education in the liberal arts has as its end the love of God, neighbor, self, and creation that leads to human flourishing and the flourishing of creation, developing students to pursue, engage, and apply God’s truth ever more effectively as Christ’s ambassadors of reconciliation in a broken world (2 Cor 5:17-20).”
+(Reconciling Truth Through Love: A Philosophy of General Education, IWU College of Arts and Sciences)

 The Indiana College Core is a block of 30 credit hours, defined individually by each participating Indiana educational institution, that fulfills six specific general education competencies.
 Participating schools agree to certify transferring students who have completed the core and to honor the certification of other schools regarding transfer students.
 A student completing the core at any participating institution is counted as having completed the core at every other participating institution, even though the courses are not identical.
 Completion of local College Core requirements will be validated and documented by the institution or campus of enrollment.
-A full explanation is available at: http://www.in.gov/che/files/STGEC_FAQs_6.25.13.pdf
+A full explanation is available through the Indiana Department of Education site.

 The College Core constitutes a portion of the entire IWU general education curriculum.
 Students transferring in with the Indiana College Core certification are still required to fulfill the remainder of the general education curriculum.
+Students are also required to fulfill all Academic Requirements of IWU.
 Students should notify IWU-Marion’s Registration & Academic Services Office of their Indiana College Core completion to ensure proper registration.
 The following table details the IWU general education courses not included in the Indiana College Core.

-**The combination of the Indiana College Core courses and these additional courses must total a minimum of 42 General Education hours for CAS.
-If that number of hours has not been achieved in the combination of the two, students may choose to take any course(s) in the IWU General Education package that they have not already taken.
+*The combination of the Indiana College Core courses, additional transfer credits, and these additional courses must total a minimum of 42 General Education hours for CAS.
+If that number of hours has not been achieved in the combination of the three, students may choose to take any course(s) in the IWU General Education package that they have not already taken.
 Transfer students should work with their academic advisors to find which course(s) would be best.

 Acceptance of Indiana College Core certification is separate from the acceptance of transfer-in courses, credits, and grades, which is governed by separate university policy as detailed in the university catalog.
 It is conceivable that an incoming student whose completion of the core included courses with grades below a C could bring in certification of the completed core but transfer in fewer than 30 credits of general education courses.
 Such students will be required to complete the appropriate additional general education requirements as listed in the table above, fulfill all requirements of their chosen major(s), and accumulate the required minimum number of credits for graduation through a combination of general education, major, and elective courses.
 In addition, completion of the Indiana College Core does not add to, subtract from, or alter any other degree requirements, including major, minor, or certificate requirements.
 Students must, therefore, work closely with an advisor to determine what relationship, if any, exists between requirements for general education and other degree requirements.